Pentagon gets 8.8% discount in $34 billion F-35 jet deal

 The Pentagon said over three years the agreement will be worth $34 billion for 478 F-35 fighter jets.
 It is preliminary and a final deal is expected to be sealed in August for the 12th batch of jets, one of the most expensive aircraft ever produced.

 The preliminary agreement details the first year, and lays out agreed upon options for two additional years.
-The options are there because purchases cannot officially be made until the U.S. Congress approves an annual budget for those years.
+The options are there because official purchases cannot be made until the U.S. Congress approves an annual budget for those years.

-This year’s agreement will lower the cost of each F-35A, the most common version of the aircraft, to $81.35 million this year, Under Secretary of Defense Ellen Lord said, down from $89.2 million under a deal inked in August 2018.
+This year’s agreement will lower the cost of each F-35A, the most common version of the aircraft, to $81.35 million, Under Secretary of Defense Ellen Lord said, down from $89.2 million under a deal inked in August 2018.

 Under the options covering the second and third years of the purchase, the price of each jet will drop below $80 million, Lord said.
 In those later years production would be around 160 jets per year.